amantaycon/amantaycon/README.md

 ## About Me

-- 🔭 Completed working on **Cereal Hub** (E-commerce for cereals)
+- 🔭 Currently working on **TimeCoins**, a blockchain-inspired wallet system with a dynamic in-app coin linked to market shares
+- 💡 Developed **Cereal Hub**, an E-commerce platform for cereals and quality food products
-- 💡 Creator of **CodeKing**, a social platform for coders
+- 💡 Founder of **CodeKing**, a social networking platform designed specifically for coders
-- 👨‍💻 DSA enthusiast with 200+ LeetCode problems solved (75% Medium/Hard)
+- 👨‍💻 DSA enthusiast with 200+ LeetCode problems solved, including 75% Medium/Hard challenges
-- 📚 MCA student at **KIET Group of Institutions**, 2024–26
+- 📚 MCA student at **KIET Group of Institutions** (2024–26)
-- 🏆 Passionate about backend APIs, full-stack development & system design
+- 🏆 Passionate about designing robust backend APIs, building scalable full-stack applications, and solving complex system design problems

 ---

 ## 🛠️ Tech Stack